-On the rocky table above the gorge houses and buildings are packed close together.
+On the rocky table above the gorge houses and buildings are packed close Fig. 90.-The Natural Arch of Constantine.

+together.
 In the north are grouped the barracks, hospital, arsenal, and kasbah, south of which run the regular streets of the European quarter.
 The Jews are grouped in the east, the Mzabites in the centre, and in the south the Arabs occupy a labyrinth of courts and alleys, into which few Europeans venture without a guide.
 Whole streets are devoted to the leather trade, which is the staple industry of Constantine, giving constant employment to hundreds of tanners, saddlers, and shoemakers.